junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The thought makes his heart thump hard and cold.

-*Did he lose all the grace just to reach them?
+*Did he lose all his grace just to reach them?
 How is he going to take them home now?*

 Without any answer to any of the questions, his feet land on solid ground again.
 Castiel tumbles forward, dropping onto all fours, spitting blood onto the sandy ground in front of him.
 The view is swimming, the ground floating up and down as if he's being washed away by the tide.
 He has to focus very hard to not let his cold, shaking limbs give way here and now.